steffitan23/cubstart-website/static/media/hw5.c6ff0c05acbe567ed876.md

   age: 33
 };

-//Let's access properties from that object: const fullName = person["lastName"] + ", " + person["firstName"];
+// Let's access properties from that object: const fullName = person["lastName"] + ", " + person["firstName"];
-console.log(fullName) //This prints "Doe, John" to the console
+console.log(fullName) // This prints "Doe, John" to the console
 ```

 # CLUE 5